CiiDub/cursor_tricks/Readme.md

 This is my favorite, because it uses my three favorite features in BBEdit.

-_Menu Scripts_ let you prepend a script to a native menu command and ⌥ally continue with command.
+_Menu Scripts_ let you prepend a script to a native menu command and optionally continue with command.
 As well as append a script so it runs after the command.
 Just a great idea.

 _Scratchpad_ is a persistent document in BBedit.
 The name really kind of says it.
-It doesn’t sound like much but in practise it’s great.
+It doesn’t sound like much but in practice it’s great.

-_Unix Worksheets_ are documents that will execute shell commands when you _Control Return_ a line.
+_Unix Worksheets_ are documents that will execute shell commands when you __⌃ ↵__ a line.
 It’s the command line meets a text document.
 You can make and save as many as you like but BBedit also has a persistent one available through the _Window_ menu just like Scratchpad.

-I have these two persistent documents assigned to _⌘ 1_ and _⌘ 2_ respectively.
+I have these two persistent documents assigned to __⌘ 1__ and __⌘ 2__ respectively.

 What I recently discovered was that every BBEdit project also get a Scratchpad and a persistent Unix Worksheet.
-With this script the project versions are just as easy to activate. _⌘ 1_ and _⌘ 2_ in my case, when a project is the frontmost window.
+With this script the project versions are just as easy to activate. __⌘ 1__ and __⌘ 2__ in my case, when a project is the frontmost window.

-If you wish to access the app level documents while leaving a project in front, then hold _⌥_ and activate them from the _Window_ menu.
+If you wish to access the app level documents while leaving a project in front, then hold __⌥__ and activate them from the _Window_ menu.
 You can also get them by right clicking the BBEdit icon in the dock.

 - __Lines•New Line After Paragraph__, captures the leading white space from the current line, then applies it to the new line.

 I found that I pretty much always want auto indenting.
 This command can save you a little “arrowing” around but it’s pointless if you have to tab over to your current indention.

+- __Search•Find & Select All__ after selection is made , it brings Document 1 forward if Find Window is the frontmost window.
+The default key command is __⌘ ⌥ ⌃ G__, which is in a family of __⌘ G__ and __⌘ E__ key commands that are pretty powerful when used in combination.

+- __Select•Live Search Results__ after selection, dismisses Live Find bar so you can edit selection immediately.

+Both these scripts exist for the same reason.
+I feel if a command makes a selection that selection should immediately be available to edit.
+It frustrates me every time I have to dismiss an iterface element to get to my selection.

+The command _Select > Live Search Results_ has a sister command called _Select > Highlighted Matches_.
+When the curser is over a word BBEdit will “highlight” every other occurrence.
+Hit the command and it will select them all for editing.
+I set it to -and I’m kind of proud of this- __⌘ ⌥ ⌃ H__.
+It is so much like _Search•Find & Select All_ with __⌘ ⌥ ⌃ G__.
+The functionality is basically the same and _H_ both stands for highlight and is next to _G_.
+I truly think it should be the default.

+I also think __⌘ ⌥ ⌃ G__ should do double duty and run _Select > Live Search Results_ if live search is open.
+I haven’t figured out a way to make that happen.
+Well, I have an idea but it would litter up the script menu and I don’t use live search that much anyway.

 ## Planned Maybe Additions

-- Maybe a smart copy line down script with some fancy list stuff.
+- Maybe add some fancy list stuff Copy Line Down script with.
-- Probably should add some AppleScript affordances  to Clever Cursor script.
+- Probably should add some AppleScript affordances  to Clever Indent script.
+- Add some outlining features to Clever Indent